xin1/Agent/教程/GraphMind 1.0-知识图谱.md

 报错
 ```
+distilbert/distilbert-base-cased-distilled-squad does not appear to have a file named pytorch_model.bin but there is a file for TensorFlow weights.
+Use `from_tf=True` to load this model from those weights.

 RuntimeError: Failed to import transformers.pipelines because of the following error (look up to see its traceback):
 No module named 'torch.distributed.tensor'